 - Better insight: You can measure the total conversion value generated by your campaigns' conversions.
 This also helps you track your campaigns' ROI by using the "Conversion value/cost" column.
 You can use this data to identify keywords, ad groups, and campaigns that show a high or low return on investment and manually change bids, budgets, and targeting.

-- Smarter bidding: Once you set up your conversion values, you can use either the Target ROAS or the Maximize conversion value bid strategy.
+- Smarter bidding: When you set up your conversion values, you can use either the Target ROAS or the Maximize conversion value bid strategy.
 Automated bid strategies automatically set bids to optimize for your performance goals across specific campaigns, ad groups, and keywords.

 - With Target ROAS, bids are set to maximize conversion value, such as sales revenue or profit margins, while trying to achieve your target return on ad spend (ROAS).